-There is a wide variety of things to do in Seattle, Washington during your visit, as the city is rich in parks, museums, interesting shops, gourmet restaurants, entertainment, beaches, and spectacular vistas.
+There are a wide variety of things to do during your visit to Seattle, as the city is rich in parks, museums, interesting shops, gourmet restaurants, entertainment, beaches, and spectacular vistas.
 Seattle is a very “walkable” city with an excellent public transportation system.
 There are also many scenic day trips within a few hours of Seattle.
-Your innkeeper is an invaluable resource for enjoying the city, recommending sights and attractions, and providing directions.
+Your innkeeper is an invaluable resource for enjoying the city, recommending sights, events, and restaurants, and providing directions.

-The period of May through September can be quite a busy time for Seattle B&Bs.
+The period of May through September can be quite a busy time for our Seattle B&Bs.
 Advance reservations are recommended.
 Weekends fill most rapidly, so if you are able to choose midweek travel days for your Seattle stay, you may find more dates from which to choose.
-Most B&Bs have a minimum stay requirement during the summer months, although you may find one night openings especially midweek.
+Most B&Bs have a minimum stay requirement during the summer months, although you may find one-night openings especially midweek.

 If you are ready to make a reservation or you are simply at a point where you would like more information, please check our online availability and/or call the innkeeper at any inn directly.
 You will find member innkeepers happy to answer any questions you might have about their B&B and about Seattle.
 We invite you to ask about the inn and the rooms that appeal to you most.
-Personal attention to your selection of rooms and of a B&B is part of the unique Seattle vacation travel experience that we offer.
+You can use the guide on our Amenities page to find the accommodations that are best suited to you.
+Personal attention to your selection of rooms and of a B&B is part of the unique Seattle travel experience that we offer.

 Innkeepers’ Favorite Restaurants